-If you’re reading this (which of course you are) there’s a good chance you also read personal development blogs and books.
+Since you’re reading this there’s a good chance you also read personal development blogs and books.
 If so, you will probably have read that feeling gratitude is essential to finding happiness.
 It makes sense: there is nothing quite so joyful as feeling waves of gratitude pass through you, and there is little more painful than feeling consumed by resentment.

 One way it is often suggested we cultivate gratitude is to “count your blessings”.
 There are many ways to do this, and one way is to keep a ‘gratitude diary’ each day, writing down all you feel grateful for.
 I have no argument with this, and have done it myself.
 If it works for you, that’s wonderful, and you may not be interested in the rest of this article.
 But if you want to read on, thank you in advance!
 I’m grateful!